manifoldfrs/doc-classifier/README.md

-# HeronAI Document Classifier
+# Document Classifier

 A production-leaning document classification micro-service built with FastAPI, featuring a robust multi-stage pipeline and an asynchronous job queue for handling higher processing volumes.
 Designed for simplicity, testability, and maintainability, it provides intelligent document categorization with clear API interfaces.

 ## 📚 Overview

-HeronAI is a document classification service that intelligently categorizes diverse financial documents.
+This is a document classification service that intelligently categorizes diverse financial documents.
 It processes uploads through a multi-stage pipeline:

 1. **Filename Analysis** → Quick heuristics based on filenames
 2. **Metadata Extraction** → PDF metadata/EXIF analysis (currently PDF first page text)